 Neither circuit is suitable for microphone levels - you must use a mic preamp in front of the filter(s).

 Also, note that these circuits are mono - not stereo.
 If you wanted to incorporate them into a stereo system you will need two of each circuit, and each channel's frequencies will use separate pots - unless you can get 4-gang pots.
 They exist, but are uncommon and usually quite expensive.

 The high pass filter is tricky, because a traditional Sallen-Key 12dB/octave filter needs a dual-gang pot with different resistances.
 These are not available.
 You could have them specially made but that will be a very expensive exercise indeed.
-The easy way to get around the problem is to give the filter opamp (U1B) some gain.
+The easy way to get around the problem is to give the filter opamp (U1B) some gain - the optimum is 1.585 (exactly 4dB).
 There are other topologies that could be used instead of the Sallen-Key, but at the expense of increased complexity and cost.

-The amount of gain determines the filter Q, and with the values shown the gain is about 3.8dB which gives a Q of just under 0.707 which is required for a 'traditional' Butterworth (maximally flat amplitude) filter response.
+The amount of gain determines the filter Q, and with the values shown the gain is about 3.8dB.
+This gives a Q of just under 0.707 which is required for a 'traditional' Butterworth (maximally flat amplitude) filter response.
 As shown, the response has less than 0.1dB fall before rolloff.
-To get a perfectly flat response, R6 needs to be 1.715k, but there is really no point trying to get it better than it is as described.
+To get a perfectly flat response, R6 needs to be 1.715k, but there is no point trying to get it any 'better'.
 The difference will not be audible.

 Figure 1 - High-Pass Filter Schematic